tendai22/dpans94_ja/app.md

 If c-addr1 lies within the destination region (i.e., when c-addr1 is greater than or equal to c-addr2 and c-addr2 is less than the quantity c-addr1 u CHARS +), memory propagation occurs.

-Typical use: Assume a character string at address 100: “ABCD”.
+Typical use: Assume a character string at address 100: "ABCD".
 Then after

-    100 DUP CHAR+ SWAP 3 CMOVE> the string at address 100 is “DDDD”.
+    100 DUP CHAR+ SWAP 3 CMOVE> the string at address 100 is "DDDD".

 ##### A.17.6.1.0935 COMPARE